-3. You will learn how and why the Acknowledgement Section is an excellent place to make an emotional connection with the reader.
+3. You will learn how and why the Acknowledgment Section is an excellent place to make an emotional connection with the reader.

-Here is a guide to help you start building the Acknowledgements Page of your new book.
-Your Acknowledgements Page does not need to be an exhaustive listing of every last person that helped you.
+Here is a guide to help you start building the Acknowledgments Page of your new book.
+Your Acknowledgments Page doesn’t need to be an exhaustive listing of every last person that helped you.
 But at the very least, you must include all the people that had an important impact on you and your book.

 And, of course, the bigger your book, the longer the Acknowledgments Page, or pages, will be.
 Explain to your readers, in a narrative form, exactly what each person did to help you complete your book.